 Workshop and tools

-Tiny, fully insulated indoor greenhouse pool/spa for tethered winter swimming and pool running
+Tiny, fully insulated indoor greenhouse pool/spa for tethered off-season swimming and pool running

-Outdoor pool for summer, though access to the lake does exist 1.5 miles off.
+Outdoor pool for summer, though we have relatively ready access to the lake and swimming holes.

 A sauna & hot tub